hardeybisey/retail-analytics-with-spark/README.md

 The project supports three deployment modes for flexibility across development, testing, and production.
 Each mode uses the same core architecture but with environment-specific components for orchestration, processing, and storage.

-1. Local (Docker): For development and debugging.
+1. **Local (Docker)**: For development and debugging.
 All services (Airflow, Spark, MinIO, Postgres) run via docker-compose.
-2. Local (Kubernetes): For near production testing.
+2. **Local (Kubernetes)**: For near production testing.
 Uses Helm charts for Airflow, Spark, MinIO deployment on Kubernetes.
-3. Cloud Deployment: For production ready deployment using managed services (MWAA, AWS Glue, EMR).
+3. **Cloud Deployment**: For production ready deployment using managed services (MWAA, AWS Glue, EMR).

 ---